Glendoni/projectxclient/README.md

-# angular-6-jwt-authentication-example

-Angular 6 JWT Authentication Example with Webpack 4

-To see a demo and further details go to http://jasonwatmore.com/post/2018/05/23/angular-6-jwt-authentication-example-tutorial
+# Anger 6 project X Client

+ With webpack 4 and token